-Neighborhood involvement was be sought through direct mailing notices for public meetings to residents, other preserve managers and businesses within 1,500 feet of the preserve boundaries.
+Neighborhood involvement was sought through direct mailing notices for public meetings that were held in January 2009 and September 2020 to residents, other preserve managers and businesses within 1,500 feet of the preserve boundaries.
 Official public notices were posted on the County website.
 Staff will seek to coordinate management actions, such as exotic removal and prescribed fires with owners of adjoining lands.